eroux/owl-time-ext/README.md

 Note: in specific calendar systems (not all), a month can be ommited and the calendar can go from month number 2 (in the sequence of 12 names) to month number 4.

-Note: in most systems, a month starts at the new moon, but in some others, it starts at the new moon.
+Note: in most systems, a month starts at the new moon, but in some others it starts at the full moon.

 ##### Day of the month